Reset Password

 Places to Visit in Tuscany: Lose Yourself in Medieval Lanes & Golden Valleys

-A lone cypress casting a sundial shadow over honey-colored wheat, a cork popping in a church-quiet wine bar, or the silence of beech woods after rain are just a few of the unexpected moments Tuscany has given me.
-This is a personal itinerary—places to visit in Tuscany that feel like a secret shared over a long lunch—rather than a list of the typical crowd-drawers.
+A lone cypress casting a sundial shadow over honey-colored wheat, a cork popping in a church-quiet wine bar, the hush of beech woods after rain—Tuscany is made of moments like these.
+This is a personal itinerary of places to visit in Tuscany that feel like a secret shared over a long lunch, rather than a checklist of crowd-drawers.

-Days of travel, notebooks full of tastes and textures, and a predilection for quiet, landscapes, and fine craftsmanship all went into creating this shortlist.
-Anticipate valleys where time walks rather than runs, peaceful hilltowns, and sea-salted coves.
-Consider it your curated list of places to visit in Tuscany, curated for leisurely strolls and friendly companionship.
+Days of travel, notebooks full of tastes and textures, and a bias toward quiet landscapes and fine craftsmanship went into creating this shortlist.
+Expect valleys where time walks rather than runs, peaceful hill towns, and sea-salted coves—designed for travelers who want beauty and breathing room.

 Choose a chic villa from Haute Retreats if you want your villa base to fit the theme.
 Their hand-picked and concierge-led Tuscany collection is a perfect fit for discerning tourists looking to see the best places to visit in Tuscany.